Comparing Elbit and L3 Night Vision Tubes: Which Brand Offers Better Performance?

 EBI or Equivalent Background Illumination is a measure of how precisely the tubes can form an image in conditions of low light.

 A low EBI is always desired for night vision tubes.
-Any value lower than 2 is considered good and below 1 is very good.
-However, a very small EBI is mainly required in astronomy and the difference isn’t much noticeable otherwise.
+Any value lower than 2 is considered good, and below 1 is very good.
+However, a very small EBI is mainly required in astronomy, and the difference isn’t very noticeable otherwise.

-It is also less important priority wise than the other specs like SNR.
-Moreover, since lower EBI values mean lower SNR values, you must never buy a tube with low SNR just to get low EBI.
+It is also less important priority-wise than the other specs like SNR.
+Moreover, since lower EBI values mean lower SNR values, you must never buy a tube with low SNR just to get a low EBI.

 Halo:

 The Elbit tubes have lower Halo values, typically of 0.7 or 0.8 maximum.
-Whereas L3 have 1.0 maximum and in some cases as high as 2.5.
+Meanwhile, L3 has a 1.0 maximum and, in some cases, is as high as 2.5.

 Cost: